Contrast-Security-OSS/docs/content/tools/eclipse/EclipseInstall.md

 ### Step three

 * Once you add the Contrast View, enter your Username, API Key and Service Key in the configuration screen.
 You can also navigate to the configuration screen by going to **Eclipse Preferences** and searching for "Contrast".

+<a href="assets/images/Eclipse-plugin-preferences.png" rel="lightbox" title="Navigating to add-ons in Bamboo"><img class="thumbnail" src="assets/images/Eclipse-plugin-preferences.png"/></a>

 * To find the keys in the Contrast application, go to the API page in Organization Settings.

-<a href="assets/images/Eclipse-plugin-preferences.png" rel="lightbox" title="Navigating to add-ons in Bamboo"><img class="thumbnail" src="assets/images/Eclipse-plugin-preferences.png"/></a>

 ### Step four

 * Check the connectivity to Contrast by clicking **Test Connection** and then **OK**.

 Well done!
-Your Eclipse is configured to get vulnerability information from Contrast.
+Eclipse is configured to get vulnerability information from Contrast.

 ## Find Vulnerabilities